surfzoid/QtVsPlayer/README.md

 Midle click on the control move them

 use https://github.com/surfzoid/HikNetExtractor in an shelde task to automaticaly download video.

+PI P400 raspian 64 bit, PcmanFm and thunar don't respect the %U in the desktop file but nautillus do it.

 # install
 git clone https://github.com/surfzoid/QtVsPlayer.git